elvismanchkin/video_conv/README.md

 A modular, maintainable Bash-based video converter with automatic hardware acceleration detection and optimization.
 Converts `.mkv` files to HEVC (H.265) using the best available encoder: NVIDIA NVENC, Intel QSV, AMD VAAPI, or software fallback.

+The script is designed to work correctly even when called through symlinks from system PATH directories.

 ## Features

 * **Modular Architecture**: Clean separation of concerns across multiple library files